-Don’t incorporate a childish or immature border (i.e. palm trees, pieces of cake, film strip) or one that does not suit the job you are applying for.
-If you are applying for a teaching job, you can get a bit more creative, while still keeping it professional.
+Don’t incorporate a childish or immature border (i.e., palm trees, pieces of cake, film strip) or one that does not suit the job you are applying for.
+If you apply for a teaching job, you can get a bit more creative while still keeping it professional.

 3. Use Shading to Emphasize Certain Areas

 Like borders, you can utilize background shading to draw attention to specific sections such as the resume profile or summary of qualifications or a testimonial/quote in either document.
-Make sure the shading is light enough to see through and will print off correctly.
+Shading needs to be light enough to see through and will look amazing when printed.

-If you are using colored shading for your testimonial, ensure that it doesn’t clash with any other colors used in the document, and still looks appropriate.
-Don’t overuse shading though, as this will take away from the initial, intended effect.
+If you are using colored shading for your testimonial, ensure it doesn’t clash with any other colors used in the document and still looks appropriate.
+Don’t overuse shading, though, as this will take away from the initial intended effect.
 Take the time to review the different sample resumes and cover letters on our website to see what I mean.

 4. Integrate Color if You Like

 Use this tip with caution.
 If you are going to use color, use it sparingly and incorporate an appropriate color, for example, dark blue or dark green.
-You can utilize color in the borders, shading, your name, or your professional title/the title of the job you are applying for.
-If you are submitting your resume for a more “creative” position such as art teacher or graphic designer, you can play with color and layout a bit more than other professions.
+Utilize color in the borders, shading, your name, or professional title/the title of the job you are applying for.
+If you are submitting your resume for a more “creative” position, such as art teacher or graphic designer, you can play with color and layout a bit more than other professions.

 5. Consistency with the resume and cover letter is vital

 If you decide to use a border in one document, you must use it in the other.
-The same goes for any matters about formatting – layout, design, color, font style, font size, etc. Make sure that all job application documents have the same overall layout.
-There needs to be uniformity.
-This will also help ensure that your documents will stay together and attract the employer’s eye.
+The same goes for any matters about formatting – layout, design, color, font style, font size, etc. Make sure all job application documents have the same overall layout; uniformity is imperative.
+Consistently will help to ensure your job search documents will stay together and attract the employer’s eye.
 Furthermore, it demonstrates your keen eye for detail and ability to remain consistent.